stock photo of oil serum

 A serum is a lightweight, fast-absorbing liquid that delivers a high concentration of active ingredients directly into the skin.

-These ingredients can range from antioxidants, peptides, and hyaluronic acid to various vitamins and botanical extracts.
-The formulation is made small in molecular size for deeper skin penetration, making serums effective for targeting specific skin concerns like wrinkles, dark spots, or dehydration.
+These ingredients might be water soluble like peptides, hyaluronic acid, niacinamide, vitamins, and botanical extracts.
+The formulation is made with ingredients usually small in molecular size for deeper skin penetration.
+This maked serums effective for targeting specific skin concerns like wrinkles, dark spots, or dehydration.

 The benefits of using a serum are significant and could include anti aging, improved dark spots, enhanced collagen production, improved skin tone, and improved acne - it all depends on the active ingredients in the serum.